omnect/azure-iot-sdk-sys/README.md

 export LIB_PATH_AZURESDK=/build/.conan/data/azure-iot-sdk-c/*/_/_/package/*
 ```

-You can use a an absolute path as well as including wildcard semantic.
+You can use an absolute path as well as including wildcard semantics.
 It is expected that the path points to the main directory of the respective c library.
 The built-in libraries must be in the "lib" subfolder.
 The header files must be in the "include" subfolder.